nationalarchives/da-tre-dev-documentation/tdr-integration/README.md

 ![pic1](../beta-mvp-architecture/diagrams/aws-step-function-workflow-for-te.png)

 Transfer Digital Record (TDR) will produce a [BagIt package](https://datatracker.ietf.org/doc/html/rfc8493) containing the judgment and technical metadata extracted as part of the existing TDR processes.
-TDR will notify Transformation Engine (TE) that the package is ready, and will provide one-time credentials for retrieval.
+TDR will notify Transformation Engine (TRE) that the package is ready, and will provide one-time credentials for retrieval.

 ## Message exchange method and format

-TE will exchange messages with TDR using an AWS SQS queue as per the [MVP Beta technical design](./../beta-mvp-architecture/README.md).
+TRE will exchange messages with TDR using an AWS SQS queue as per the [MVP Beta technical design](./../beta-mvp-architecture/README.md).
 The message will have the following format:

 ```json
 {